Los Angeles Traumatic Brain Injury Lawyers

 McNicholas & McNicholas, LLP, can help ease the mounting financial costs associated with brain injuries by fighting to get you the compensation you deserve and need to afford proper care.
 With you and your loved ones’ future financially secure, you can rest easier and live your best possible life.

 Resources for TBI victims and caretakers in Los Angeles

 - California Department of Rehabilitation: enter your ZIP code here to find a local office

 - Centre for Neuro Skills: 800.922.4994 | 818.783.3800

 Claiming damages after sustaining a TBI in Los Angeles

 If your loved one’s brain injury was the result of another person or company’s negligence, you may be entitled to damages.
 With the help of a Los Angeles TBI attorney from McNicholas & McNicholas, LLP, you may be able to recover the following damages from those who caused the brain injury:

 - Emotional distress

 Generally speaking, you only have two years to file a claim for damages for a brain injury.
 This is why it is critical that you seek legal counsel as soon as possible after your injury, so that we can begin the process of recovering the compensation you need.

-The LA brain injury lawyers at McNicholas & McNicholas, LLP are sympathetic to the stress that these injuries cause, and they have the resources required to ensure you receive the quality results that you deserve and the financial compensation for the cost of medical care.
+The Los Angeles brain injury attorneys at McNicholas & McNicholas, LLP are sympathetic to the stress that these injuries cause, and they have the resources required to ensure you receive the quality results that you deserve and the financial compensation for the cost of medical care.
 It’s important to act quickly when you or a loved one has been injured.
 Contact us today to discuss your claim and start the path to recovery, or call 310.474.1582.